shirakaba/react-nativescript-site/docs/components/slider.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, eddyverbruggen, ikoevska] -->

-`<$Slider>` is a UI component that provides a slider control for picking values within a specified numeric range.
+`<slider>` is a UI component that provides a slider control for picking values within a specified numeric range.

 See also: